West Ealing railway station: Crossrail

 West Ealing was first proposed to be part of the Crossrail project in the 1990s.
 In 2003, initial public consultation proposed that no Crossrail services would stop at the station.
 Following criticism, it was proposed that services would call at the station 7 days a week, with station improvements including a new ticket hall and step-free access.
 However, the Greenford branch line would terminate at the station at a new platform, to allow for a greater number of services to run into Paddington.
 In May 2011, Network Rail announced that it would deliver improvements and alterations to prepare the station for Crossrail services.

 In 2015, the station design was approved by Ealing Council, allowing construction to commence.
 The work would include a new station building designed by Bennetts Associates with access from Manor Road, a new platform for the Greenford branch, platform extensions and step-free access to all platforms.
 Outside the station, public realm improvements funded by Transport for London and Ealing Borough Council would include a raised speed table with granite paving, widened pavements, street trees and cycle parking.

 In September 2016, Great Western Railway began operating services from Paddington with Class 387 trains, which led to most Greenford services that had previously run to Paddington to terminate at West Ealing, using the newly built platform 5.
 In June 2017, it was announced that completion of the station was delayed until 2019.
 In December 2017, MTR Crossrail took over management of the station from Great Western Railway, with TfL Rail services running from May 2018, transferring to the Elizabeth line in May 2022.
 In 2019, contracts for the new station building was awarded, allowing construction of the new station building.

 Following delays due to the COVID-19 pandemic, the new station building opened on 25 March 2021, providing step free access to all platforms.
 The existing station building on Drayton Green Road was permanently closed.

 Accidents and incidents

 On 5 August 1989, an express passenger train travelling from Oxford to Paddington collided with a piece of rail left on the track, probably by vandals, and the locomotive, Class 50 50025 Invincible, was derailed along the points near to platform 2 (these points were removed by November of that year).
 There were no serious injuries.

 Services

-Services at West Ealing are operated by the Elizabeth line and Great Western Railway, with a very limited service operated by Chiltern Railways.
+Services at West Ealing are operated by the Elizabeth line and Great Western Railway.

-The typical off-peak service in trains per hour is: